DamianB-BitFlipper/algo-diploma/README.md

 1. Set up `algod` and `goal` to connect to the testnet or a private network and create a few user accounts.
 Follow the tutorial for assistance: https://developer.algorand.org/docs/run-a-node/setup/install/

-2. Install the required Python packages: `pip install requirements.txt`
+2. Install the required Python packages: `pip3 install requirements.txt`

 3. Once you have a few test accounts with a balance,  list them in the `config.yml` file: